PetarSimonovic/MERN_crib_sheet/README.md

 # MERN Crib Sheet
-A crib sheet for setting up a web app using MongoDB, Express, Node and React
+A crib sheet for setting up a web app using MongoDB, Express, Node and React.

+This builds a simple movie-tracking CRUD app cribbed from [How to create your first MERN](https://medium.com/swlh/how-to-create-your-first-mern-mongodb-express-js-react-js-and-node-js-stack-7e8b20463e66) by Sam Barros

 ## Install node and NPM